- Oops!Something went wrong.Please try again later.

-Today we will run through one way of estimating the intrinsic value of The Colonial Motor Company Limited (NZSE:CMO) by taking the expected future cash flows and discounting them to their present value.
-I will use the Discounted Cash Flow (DCF) model is the tool we will apply to do this.
+Today we will run through one way of estimating the intrinsic value of The Colonial Motor Company Limited (NZSE:CMO) by taking the forecast future cash flows of the company and discounting them back to today's value.
+The Discounted Cash Flow (DCF) model is the tool we will apply to do this.
 Believe it or not, it's not too difficult to follow, as you'll see from our example!

 Value Per Share = Expected Dividend Per Share / (Discount Rate - Perpetual Growth Rate)

-The calculation above is very dependent on two assumptions.
-The first is the discount rate and the other is the cash flows.
-Part of investing is coming up with your own evaluation of a company's future performance, so try the calculation yourself and check your own assumptions.
+We would point out that the most important inputs to a discounted cash flow are the discount rate and of course the actual cash flows.
+You don't have to agree with these inputs, I recommend redoing the calculations yourself and playing with them.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at Colonial Motor as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 8.7%, which is based on a levered beta of 1.061.
+In this calculation we've used 7.5%, which is based on a levered beta of 1.277.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

 Valuation is only one side of the coin in terms of building your investment thesis, and it shouldn't be the only metric you look at when researching a company.
-The DCF model is not a perfect stock valuation tool.
+It's not possible to obtain a foolproof valuation with a DCF model.
 Rather it should be seen as a guide to "what assumptions need to be true for this stock to be under/overvalued?"
-If a company grows at a different rate, or if its cost of equity or risk free rate changes sharply, the output can look very different.
-For Colonial Motor, I've compiled three additional aspects you should further examine:
+For example, changes in the company's cost of equity or the risk free rate can significantly impact the valuation.
+For Colonial Motor, we've compiled three further elements you should consider: